 Amino acids are organic compounds that consist of a carbon atom attached to a carboxyl group, a hydrogen atom, an amino group, and a variable R group (side chain).
 In humans (and other eukaryotes), there are 21 different proteinogenic amino acids, 20 of which are encoded for protein synthesis by the genetic code, as well as selenocysteine, which is integrated via a special translation mechanism.
 They can be divided into essential amino acids (cannot be synthesized by the body) and nonessential amino acids (can be synthesized by the body).
 Amino acid derivatives include glycine, glutamate, histidine, arginine, tryptophan, and phenylalanine.
 Amino acid catabolism can occur via different metabolic routes, each with a specific purpose, including the production of metabolic fuels (e.g., pyruvate, acetyl-CoA), reuse in the synthesis of new proteins, and the creation of amino acid derivatives.
 Deficiencies in these metabolic routes can lead to a variety of conditions, which are covered in more detail in “Disorders of amino acid metabolism,” “Hyperphenylalaninemia,” and “Hyperammonemia.”

-- Consists of a carbon atom attached to a/an:
+- Amino acid (AA) consists of a carbon atom attached to a/an:

 - Carboxyl group (-COOH)